rjayapra/dotnet-aca-sample/ep02/README.md

     ```bash
     azd up
     ```

+   > While executing this command, you'll be asked to provide the Azure subscription ID and location.

 1. Open your web browser and navigate to the URL provided by the ACA instance on the screen to see the monolith app running in ACA.